Why study pharmaceutical science?

 The results placed the Faculty of Pharmacy and Pharmaceutical Sciences at number one in Australia and the Asia Pacific.
-Worldwide, it is topped only by Harvard University and the universities of Cambridge and Oxford.
+Worldwide, it is topped only by Harvard University.
 It is the highest rank in any discipline of any university in Australia.

 A degree with versatility